waldronlab/curatedMetagenomicData/README.md

 these steps are not of any consequence to the end user & should only concern the developers of this package.

+### Project Source

+The source of `curatedMetagenomicData` is hosted on GitHub and is updated periodically.
+As such, the addition of any new dataset should begin with the most up to date project source.
+This is accomplished by cloning the repository from GitHub as a new RStudio project (or doing a pull if the project source has been cloned previously).
+Once cloned, the source should be built and reloaded, a button is found in the build pane of RStudio.
+This step must be successfully completed before moving on given that developer functions have relative paths and it will be necessary to view package contents during the process of adding a new dataset.

 ### Helper Functions

 There are two helper functions to aid in adding new datasets to the package.
 The